FAQ: Frequently Asked Questions

-To process raw files takes two separate steps.
-First you convert the raw files to some RGB format, typically TIFF, and then you stack the TIFF files.
+To process any format of raw files, including DNG, takes two separate steps.
+First you convert the raw files to some standard RGB format, typically TIFF, and then you stack the TIFF files.

 For highest quality, we recommend converting raw files to 16-bit TIFF using your favorite raw converter and whatever settings make it work the best.
 After stacking the 16-bit TIFFs, tell Zerene Stacker to save its output also as 16-bit TIFF.

-Because 16-bit TIFF files are not compressed and also have deeper pixels than any current raw format, this process retains all of the image quality intrinsic to the raw formats.
+Because 16-bit TIFF files are lossless and have more bits per pixel than are captured by current cameras, this process retains all of the image quality intrinsic to the raw formats.

 Zerene Systems does not provide raw converters.
 You can download those separately, or use software provided by your camera manufacturer.

 If you use Lightroom, then be aware that there's a Lightroom plugin for Zerene Stacker that handles raw conversion automatically.
 When using Lightroom with the plugin, processing raw files is just a matter of selecting them and doing an Export to Zerene Stacker.
 See Working with Lightroom for more details about this "Pro-only" feature.

 A longer explanation is that no stacking software really works directly with raw files.